2002 World Series: San Francisco Giants

 2002 was Dusty Baker's tenth season as manager of the Giants.
 It was also their third season playing at Pacific Bell Park (now Oracle Park).
-The Giants finished the previous season with a record of 90–72, finishing in second place in the NL West, two games behind the Arizona Diamondbacks.
+The Giants finished the previous season with a record of 90–72, finishing in second place in the National League West, two games behind the Arizona Diamondbacks.
 They also finished in second place in the NL wild card standings, three games behind the St. Louis Cardinals.
 Notable player departures included 2001 midseason acquisition Andrés Galarraga, who departed as a free agent, and Shawn Estes, who was traded to the New York Mets in exchange for Tsuyoshi Shinjo and Desi Relaford.
 Notable player acquisitions included Reggie Sanders, a free agent, and David Bell, who the Giants received from the Seattle Mariners in exchange for Desi Relaford and cash.
 During the season the Giants also acquired Kenny Lofton from the Chicago White Sox in exchange for two minor leaguers.
 Sanders, Bell, Shinjo, and Lofton helped bolster a Giants offense led by longtime Giants Barry Bonds, J. T. Snow, Rich Aurilia, and Jeff Kent, as well as relative newcomer Benito Santiago.
 The starting pitching rotation was led by Kirk Rueter and Jason Schmidt, with a bullpen led by Tim Worrell and closer Robb Nen.

 During the 2002 regular season, the Giants led the NL West standings for most of April and a few days in May; however, by the end of May they had fallen to third place behind the Los Angeles Dodgers and Arizona Diamondbacks.
 They spent most of the next three months in third place, but on September 9 they took second place for good, while the Dodgers either tied them or fell to third place for the rest of the season.
 The Giants finished the regular season with a record of 95–66, 2 1/2 games behind the NL West champion Diamondbacks.
 They won the NL wild card, 3 1/2 games ahead of the runner-up Dodgers.